2022 United States Senate election in Vermont

-The 2022 United States Senate election in Vermont was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Vermont.
-Incumbent Democratic Senator Patrick Leahy, who was first elected in 1974 and most recently re-elected in 2016 with 61.3% of the vote, announced on November 15, 2021, that he would not seek re-election.
-Leahy was the only Democratic senator who did not run for re-election in 2022.
-Democratic U.S. Representative Peter Welch won the open seat.
+The 2022 United States Senate election in Vermont was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Vermont.
+It was held concurrently with U.S. Senate elections in other states, along with elections to the United States House of Representatives and various state and local elections across the country.
+The incumbent senator, Democrat Patrick Leahy, announced on November 15, 2021, that he would not seek re-election to a ninth term, leaving the seat open for the first time since 1974, when Leahy was first elected.

-Primary elections were held on August 9, 2022, with Welch, the incumbent U.S. Representative for the state's at-large congressional district, winning the Democratic primary, while Republican U.S. Army veteran Gerald Malloy won the Republican primary.
-On election day, Welch defeated Malloy in a landslide, sweeping every county in the state and taking 67.3% of the vote to Malloy's 27.6%.
-As winning the Democratic nomination is seen as tantamount to election in Vermont, the race was called for Welch shortly after polls closed.
+Primary elections were held on August 9, 2022, with Peter Welch, the incumbent U.S. Representative from the state's at-large congressional district, winning the Democratic primary, while U.S. Army veteran Gerald Malloy won the Republican primary.
+In heavily Democratic Vermont, the Democratic nomination is tantamount to election, and on election day, Welch defeated Malloy in a landslide.
+He won all but one county in the state, garnering 68.5% of the vote statewide to Malloy's 28.0%.
+The race was called for Welch shortly after polls closed.

-At 75 years old, Welch became the oldest person ever elected to a first term as a U.S. senator and only the second Democratic senator from Vermont, after Leahy.
-This was the first open U.S. Senate seat in Vermont since 2006.
+At 75 years old, Welch became the oldest person ever elected to a first term in the Senate, a record previously held by Frederick H. Gillett at age 73 in 1924.
+He also became only the second Democrat ever elected to the Senate from Vermont, after Leahy.

-Background

-On November 15, 2021, incumbent Democratic Senator Patrick Leahy announced that he would not seek re-election to a ninth term.
-First elected in 1974, Leahy is the only Democrat to ever represent Vermont in the Senate.